MattechLab/monalisa/docs/rst/2-3-4_binning_cardiac.rst

 7. **Selecting the Best Candidate Signals**

-   After executing the following section, you will see a sequence of figures appear showing some candidate signales in their phase space.
+   After executing the following section, you will see a sequence of figures appear showing some candidate signals in their phase space.
 After closing the window of a candidate signal, answer if you accept of reject the signal.
-A signal that spins arround the center without crossing the center is considered of good quality to evaluate a phase and should be accepted.
+A signal that spins around the center without crossing the center is considered of good quality to evaluate a phase and should be accepted.
 A signal that crosses the center is considered of bad quality to evaluate a phase and should be rejected.